Month 2, Day 11, Thursday 10:30 a.m.

-Too much time had passed while Sebastien was reading, so she cast her dreamless sleep spell and forced herself to close her eyes, thinking only of the phantom swirls of random color that swam across the inside of her eyelids, and not of all the work she needed to do.
+Too much time had passed while Sebastien was reading, so she cast her dreamless sleep spell and forced herself to close her eyes, thinking only of the phantom swirls of random color that swam across the inside of her eyelids and not of all the work she needed to do.

 In the morning, she returned to the abandoned art supply room on the second floor of the Citadel to practice casting something she didn’t want anyone to see.
-It was part of her general decision to be more prepared, but also a bit of a break for all the planning and groundwork for Operation Defenestration.
+It was part of her general decision to be more prepared, but also a bit of a break from all the planning and groundwork for Operation Defenestration.

 With a surge of Will and power, the beetle within her Circle turned grey and fell apart into a small heap of dust and a waft of almost-invisible smoke.
 The tiny pile of dust seemed smaller than the section of beetle had been.

 The magic hadn’t fought her like she had been prepared for, which meant that even though she had created this little curse herself, it wasn’t new magic.
 Someone, probably multiple someones, had used either this exact spell or a variation of it enough times that the spell had flowed easily.
 Which made sense.

 Sebastien stood and moved to the other side of the room, where a matching tiny pile of ultra-fine dust sat, dispersing in a puff with the accidental air current her approach caused.